UNCG-CSE/Volvo_Truck_Analytics/README.md

  -Use time series to aid in visualizations for analysis

- -To determine if different metrics logged by sensors make a difference in relation to an "APU" module that is not dependent on power from   the motor
+ -Determine if different metrics logged by sensors make a difference in relation to an "APU" module that is not dependent on power from the motor

- -report any discovered anomolies detected by data manipulations
+ -Report any discovered anomolies detected by data manipulations

  ## Objectives: